emilyxia/deeplearning.coursera/README.md

-A collections of all the mini-projects performed in DeepLearning.
-AI course at Coursera
+A collections of all the jupyter notebook homework and projects performed in Deep Learning Specialization on Coursera (Instructor: Andrew Ng).